 Our participants are women in a group loan program run by the Fundación Paraguaya de Cooperación y Desarrollo (Paraguayan Foundation for Cooperation and Development).
-The Fundación is a non-profit organization headquartered in Asunción, Paraguay.
-It also has many branch offices throughout the Eastern half of the country that administer the Fundación's many programs.
-The goal of the Fundación is to empower the low-income citizens of Paraguay by helping them develop entrepreneurial skills and by giving them the resources necessary for them to apply these skills in their lives.
-Three of their programs are focused on the development of entrepreneurial skills: (i) a self-sustaining agricultural high school, (ii) the Junior Achievement program, which focuses on business education in schools, and (iii) a business incubator which helps entrepreneurs learn new business techniques.
-Their fourth program is a microcredit program called "Banco-munal" (that is, "Community Bank"), which helps give low-income entrepreneurs the capital that they need to start and maintain small businesses.
+The Fundación is a nonprofit organization headquartered in Asunción, Paraguay.
+Its numerous branch offices throughout the eastern half of the country administer the Fundación's many programs.
+The Fundación's goal is to empower Paraguay's low-income citizens by helping them develop entrepreneurial skills and by giving them the resources necessary for them to apply these skills in their lives.

+Three of its programs are focused on the development of entrepreneurial skills: (i) a selfsustaining agricultural high school, (ii) the Junior Achievement program, which focuses on business education in schools, and (iii) a business incubator which helps entrepreneurs learn new business techniques.
+Their fourth program is a microcredit program called "Bancomunal" (that is, "Community Bank"), which helps give low-income entrepreneurs the capital that they need to start and maintain small businesses.
 As with many microcredit programs, this program offers much lower interest rates than those offered by banks and loan sharks.

-Traditionally, all of the Fundación's microloans had been made to individuals.
-Also, these individual loans, which the Fundación continues to make, require borrowers to provide some sort of physical capital that can be seized in lieu of payment.
-However, just prior to the start of our project, the Fundación began a group loan program that does not require its participants to offer collateral to receive a loan.
+Traditionally, all of the Fundación's microloans were made to individuals, and required borrowers to provide some sort of physical capital that could be seized in lieu of payment.
+However, just prior to the start of our project in July, 2005, the Fundación began a group loan program that does not require its participants to offer collateral in order to secure a loan.
 In the program, a loan is made to a group of women that is formed through a mix of recruitment by the Fundación and by the women themselves.
-When at least 15 (and no more than 20) women have been identified to form a group, these women, by group decision, approve each potential borrower's membership.
+When at least 15 (and no more than 20) women have been identified to form a group, via group decision making, the women approve each potential borrower's membership.

-After a group has formed, the group members decide on the size of the loan that they will request from the Fundación.
-To decide the amount, they determine an individual loan amount for each woman in the group.
-This amount is primarily determined by how much each woman would like to borrow, but also by the borrowers' (and the Fundación employees') opinions of how much each woman can afford to borrow.
-For their first loan, group members may only request amounts between 100,000 PGY (about \$17) and 400,000 PGY (about \$67).2
+After a group has formed, the members decide on the size of the loan that they will request from the Fundación.
+To determine the total amount, they calculate an individual loan amount for each member.
+This individual amount is primarily determined by how much each woman would like to borrow, but also by the borrowers' (and the Fundación employees') opinions of how much each woman can afford to borrow.
+For their first loan, group members may only request amounts between 100,000 PGY (about U.S. \$17 at the time of our study) and 400,000 PGY (about U.S. \$67).2

-Each group decides whether they would like to make loan payments weekly for two months or biweekly for two or three months, and each group member is responsible for repaying her portion of the group loan as well as the interest on her portion.
-The interest rate charged depends on the duration of the loan and on the payment frequency (which are chosen by each group), but all rates are less than 50 percent annually.
+Each group decides whether they would like to make loan payments weekly for two months or biweekly for two or three months, and each group member is responsible for repaying her portion of the group loan as well as the interest on her own portion.
+The interest rate charged depends on the duration of the loan and on the payment frequency (which is chosen by each group), but all interest rates are less than 50 percent annually.

-Although the group loan program does not employ physical collateral, the Fundación does use joint liability and sequential loaning mechanisms to help motivate repayment, as do many other microfinance institutions.
-Specifically, they require that all borrowers repay their portion of the group loan in order for any borrower in the group to receive part of a second group loan with the Fundación.
-Thus, the group as a whole is liable for any defaulting group member's unmade payments.
-If the group does not cover this liability, then the group cannot request another loan.
+Although the group loan program does not employ physical collateral, the Fundación does use joint liability and sequential lending mechanisms to help motivate repayment, as do many other microfinance institutions.
+Specifically, it requires that all borrowers repay their portion of the group loan in order for any borrower in the group to receive part of a second group loan from the Fundación.
+Thus, the entire group is liable for any defaulting group member's unmade payments.
+If the group does not cover this liability, then it cannot request another loan.